National Debt Too High, Silver Price Too Low

 Silver prices have increased, but more slowly than national debt, as dollars have been devalued for over a century.

 Silver prices, after the 1980 bubble and crash, have increased erratically since their low in 1993 at $3.51.
-The exponential trend line, as drawn, indicates that silver prices in mid-2017 are well below their long-term trend.
+The exponential trend line, as drawn, indicates that silver prices (example: silver bars price) in mid-2017 are well below their long-term trend.
 Daily silver prices exceeded $48 in April 2011 before crashing back to $13.60 in late 2015.

 Silver prices are, in the big picture, too low and will rise above their exponential trend.